MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-identity-and-access-management.md

 Azure landing zone article [enterprise-scale design area for identity and access management](https://microsoft-my.sharepoint.com/personal/egonzalez_microsoft_com/ready/enterprise-scale/identity-and-access-management.md).
-This article will help examine design considerations and recommendations related to identity and access management specific to the deployment of Azure VMWare Solution (AVS).
+This article will help examine design considerations and recommendations related to identity and access management specific to the deployment of Azure VMware Solution (AVS).

 We understand that identity requirements for AVS vary according to the AVS implementation in Azure; therefore, we will work based on the most common scenarios.